Quaternions/partner-central/README.md

 # Introduction
+Hello!
+My name is Paul Savage.
+I am, currently, a Quality Assurance Engineer for JTV Technology.
+I primarily write automation tests for our API Gateway for the project my scrum team is currently working on.

+Our automation suite uses Gherkin for Cucumber and Java for the step definitions and business logic.

-Hello, my name is Paul Savage and this is code I personally wrote for a project I worked on for JTV Technology.
-This is not a complete project, so it won't compile, built or run.
+This repository contains the code I wrote for the automation tests I developed.
+This is not a full project, so it will not build, compile or run.
+It is only a sampling of code